SSWConsulting/SSW.Rules.Content/rules/use-prefixes-to-improve-code-review-communication/rule.md

   - prefixes
 ---

 In the world of code reviews, ambiguity can lead to confusion, misunderstandings, and wasted time.
-Failing to utilize prefixes for code review comments feels like navigating a complex terrain without a map, leaving everyone involved in the review process susceptible to a myriad of problems.
-Neglecting the use of prefixes in code review communication can create a cascade of challenges that hinder efficient collaboration, clarity, and code quality.
-By adhering to this SSW rule, you can mitigate these pain points and significantly enhance the code review process.
+Utilizing prefixes for code review comments is like providing a map for navigating complex terrain, ensuring that everyone involved in the review process remains on the same page.
+Incorporating prefixes in code review communication can prevent potential challenges, enhancing collaboration, clarity, and code quality.
+With these small changes, you can streamline and improve the overall code review process and complete reviews quickly and efficiently.

 <!--endintro-->